 The Big Four Roadhouse

 A one-of-a-kind venue that offers a few different options for nighttime fun.
-There’s the Bud Light stage featuring popular artists across different genres, including R&B, pop, and rock, that typically appeals to an older crowd.
+There’s the Bud Light stage featuring popular artists across different genres, including R&B, pop, and rock, which typically appeals to an older crowd.
 Just like Nashville North, this is a live music venue with big crowds and late-night headliners.

 But there are also more chilled venues inside the Big Four for solo travelers who want a more relaxed, less intense environment.